Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Introduction and the architecture of the proof

+In fact the construction of the cocycle $C_{4, {n} }^{\cal H}$ uses only simple features of the complex $\Gamma(X;4)$.
+So the reader may skip details in Section \ref{Sec7}.

+\paragraph{2.
+Other applications.} 1.
+Our construction implies that for a number field $\F$, the group $K_7(\F)_\Q$ can be realized in the motivic fundamental group of the punctured ${\Bbb P}^1$.
+This plus the Rigidity Conjecture on ${\rm gr}^\gamma_4K_7(\F)_\Q$ would imply Conjecture \ref{MTM=DM} in the weight $4$.

+2. Let $E$ be an elliptic curve over $\Q$.
+Part 3) of Theorem \ref{ZCZ4t2} implies a formula expressing the $L$-value $L(E, 4)$ via the generalizing Eisenstein-Kronecker series.
+This proves Theorems 0.9 and 0.11 from \cite{Gon95} for $n=4$.
+The $n=3$ case was proved in \cite{Gon95a}.

+3. The explicit construction of the regulator map on the weight 4 polylogarithmic motivic complex with values in the exponential Deligne complex \cite[Section 3]{Gon15} allows to refine the construction of the class (\ref{CHHO}) to a class with values in the integral Deligne cohomology $H^{8}({\rm BGL}_{{n} \bullet}(\C), \Z_{\cal D}(4))$.
+Using this, we get a local combinatorial formula for the classical Chern class $c_4(E)\in H^8(X, \Z(4))$ of a complex vector bundle $E$ on a complex manifold $X$.

+4. The cluster structure plays an important role in combinatorial formulas for the universal motivic Chern classes $c_n$ for $n\leq 4$.
+We expect this will happen for all $n$.

+5. A real variant of this story should give a local combinatorial formula for the second Pontryagin class, generalizing celebrated Gabrielov-Gelfand-Losik's formula for the first Pontryagin class \cite{GGL75}.

-\paragraph{Acknowledgments.} This work was supported by the NSF grant DMS-1564385.
-A part of the work was written when A.G. enjoyed hospitality and support of IHES at Bures sur Yvette and IAS at Princeton.
+\paragraph{Acknowledgments.} This work was supported by the NSF grants DMS-1564385, DMS-1900743 and DMS-2153059.
+A part of the work was written when A.G. enjoyed the hospitality and support of IHES at Bures sur Yvette and IAS at Princeton.
+We are grateful to A. Levin, who pointed an issue in the definition of the complex $\Gamma(X;4)$.
+We are also grateful to S. Charlton for numerically verifying some of our computations.
+The Mathematica notebook with these computations is attached to the ArXiv version of the text.
+We would like to thank the referee for the extraordinary job.
+The referee's comments and suggestions saved the text from a number of misprints and errors and improved the exposition.